MichaelFlops/poliwat/content/post/internet-will-not-be-homogenized.md

-ISPs will not data discriminate poor people will have the same internet as the rich the internet is a human right that’s the 31st ammendment on the bill of rights we just haven’t wrote it yet put that generation in charge
+ISPs will not data discriminate poor people will have the same internet as the rich the internet is a human right that’s the 31st amendment on the bill of rights we just haven’t wrote it yet put that generation in charge